BRYAN MAYCOCK: artwork archive

 setting up in stratford

-My third solo exhibition, A Four Year Survey, at the Stratford Art Gallery (1975) was my first chance to exhibit several series in large, adjacent spaces.
+My third solo exhibition, A Four Year Survey, at the Stratford Art Gallery (1975) was my first chance to exhibit several series in large, adjacent galleries.
 Doug Kirton, a family friend and NSCAD University student at the time, agreed to assist me with the installation.

 Picture